-I am a Postdoctoral Fellow at the Department of Mathematics and a Research Scientist in the Program for Evolutionary Dynamics at Harvard University.
+I am an Assistant Professor in the Department of Applied Mathematics at the University of Washington.
 I study the evolution of cancer and its resistance to treatment through mathematical and computational modeling.
 My interests lie in both theoretical aspects of these models and their application.
 On the theoretical side, I study stochastic processes, especially multi-type branching processes, and their finite time characteristics.
 I collaborate extensively with experimental and clinical researchers to integrate modeling with clinical data, providing insight into the natural history of cancer in vivo.

 Link to my Google Scholar profile.